James Zagel: Early life and education

 Zagel was born to Jewish parents in Chicago on March 4, 1941.
-He was the son of Samuel S. Zagel, a native of Warsaw, Poland who had immigrated to Chicago in 1915, and Ethel Samuels Zagel.
+He was the son of Samuel S. Zagel, a native of Warsaw, Poland, who had immigrated to Chicago in 1915, and Ethel Samuels Zagel.
 Zagel earned a Bachelor of Arts degree from the University of Chicago in 1962 and a Master of Arts degree from the University of Chicago in the same year.
 He then earned a Juris Doctor from Harvard Law School in 1965.

 Professional career

 Zagel began his career as an assistant state's attorney in Cook County, Illinois, from 1965 until 1969, where he helped compile the case against mass murderer Richard Speck.
 He then served as an assistant attorney general for the State of Illinois from 1969 until 1977.
-Concurrent to the job as assistant attorney general, Zagel ran the Criminal Justice Division in the attorney general's office from 1970 until 1977, and he also served as chief prosecuting attorney for the Illinois Judicial Inquiry Board from 1973 until 1975.
+Concurrent to the job as assistant attorney general, Zagel ran the Criminal Justice Division in the attorney general's office from 1970 until 1977, and he also served as the chief prosecuting attorney for the Illinois Judicial Inquiry Board from 1973 until 1975.
 In 1977, Zagel became executive director of the Illinois Law Enforcement Commission, a post he held until 1979.
 From 1979 until 1980, Zagel was the director of the Illinois Department of Revenue.
 From 1980 until joining the federal bench in 1987, Zagel was the director of the Illinois State Police.